Behavior

 Does Your Dog Act Like They’re In Charge?
 Here’s What’s Really Going On

 Sound familiar?
-Your dog ignores commands they clearly understand, pushes past you through doorways, and seems perfectly comfortable deciding how things are going to go.
+Your dog ignores commands they clearly understand, pushes past you through doorways, guards the couch, food, or even you, and seems perfectly comfortable deciding how things are going to go.

 Table of Contents

-When people describe a dog as acting “alpha,” they’re usually reacting to behavior that makes you stop and wonder who’s really running the show.
+When people describe a dog as acting “alpha,” they’re usually talking about behavior that makes them wonder who’s really running the show.

 Why Do Dogs Show Behaviors We Call “Dominant?”